webcomics/dosage/doc/web/content/comics/SmackJeeves_AChronicleofQuests.md

 </script>
 <table class="comicinfo">
 <tr>
-<th>Description</th><td>A Chronicle Of Quests is the story of a warrior.
-Heroic Guy may not be the best, or even close to good.
-But his destiny is un-escapeable.
-It is after all what he was made for.</td>
+<th>Description</th><td>Created for the soul purpose of fighting in a tournament for the gods, Heroic Guy has it pretty rough.
+In addition to being the champion of the three weakest gods in the world he seems to be on the top of every other mortal champions hit-list.
+Can he level grind enough to emerge victorious?
+Probably not.
+But hey, it could be amusing anyways.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://achronicleofquests.smackjeeves.com/comics/">http://achronicleofquests.smackjeeves.com/comics/</a></td>